tardate/LittleArduinoProjects/Equipment/SprayBooth/README.md

 Testing the components:

 * the LEDs draw about 260mA at 12V.
 The mix of cool and warm white produces a very clear and comfortable light.
 * the fan draws about 290mA at 12V.
-It isvery quiet - acoustically and electrically.
-No voltage spikes at startup or stop, so no need for additional smoothing and supression components.
+It is very quiet - acoustically and electrically.
+No voltage spikes at startup or stop, so no need for additional smoothing and suppression components.

 Thus a very simple circuit: